 - Death, sometimes sudden

 - Smell of ammonia on the breath

-If you suspect your rabbit of having E. cuniculi, you should immediately bring your rabbit to a veterinarian.
+If you suspect your rabbit of having E. cuniculi, you should immediately bring it to a veterinarian.

 Another reason why your rabbit might be laying down and shaking is due to a condition called bacterial otitis media/interna.
 Bacterial otitis is an infection in the middle ear from the upper respiratory tract.

-The main symptoms of bacterial otitis are head tilt and scratching of the ear.
+Head tilt and scratching of the ear are the main symptoms of bacterial otitis.
 In severe cases, it could cause seizures and encephalitis.

-If your suspect that your rabbit has this condition, you should immediately bring them to a vet to be treated.
+If you suspect that your rabbit has this condition, you should immediately take them to a vet to be treated.

 Rabbits shaking a little when laying down is normal.

 What’s not normal is when there are other symptoms accompanied by the shaking, which is called the “End of life stage”.